yue-here/yue-here.github.io/glyffuser/index.md

 # Teaching an AI to invent new Chinese characters

 _For associated code, please see the [github repo](https://github.com/yue-here/glyffuser).
+There is a follow-up where I use [classifier-free guidance]({{< ref "glyffuser2.md" >}}) to get better results.
 Huge shoutout to my old friend [Daniel Tse](http://overpunch.com/), linguist and ML expert extraordinaire for invaluable help and ideas on both fronts throughout this campaign._

 <center>
 {{< figure src="/glyffuser grabber.png">}}